The best accounting software for small businesses 2024

 • If you use other Zoho applications, Zoho Books seamlessly integrates with them, providing a unified ecosystem for your business

-• It provides a client portal for customers to view invoices, make payments, and communicate with your business
+• Zoho Books has a client portal for customers to view invoices and make payments

 Zoho Books cons